 1/4 cup Chili Seasoning (an AIP reintroduction)

-1 tablespoon of cocoa or carob. (trust me. it give it a smokey, dark taste. think of this as similar to the ingredients of a mole’).
-I use this or you could try this one if you have not reintroduced cocoa. (affiliate)
+1 tablespoon of cocoa or carob. (trust me. it gives it a smokey, dark taste. think of this as similar to the ingredients of a mole’).
+I use this or you could try this carob powder if you have not reintroduced cocoa.

 For topping and additions I suggest the following options: